varletjs/axle/README.md

   immediate: true,
   // Whether the value needs to be reset before requesting, defaults false
   resetValue: true,
+  // Whether to clone when resetting value, defaults false
+  // When set to true, use JSON.parse(JSON.stringify(value)) cloned
+  // When set to a function, the set function will be used as the clone function, such as v => _.cloneDeep(v)
+  cloneResetValue: true,
   // Request params, defaults {}, can be a getter function
   params: { current: 1, pageSize: 10 },
   // Axios config, see https://axios-http.com can be a getter function